 - As a package makes its journey, it is scanned at every stop or exchange.
 When it reaches a new city or enters a new truck, a new scan is entered into the system.

-- This creates a record of where the package is traveling, how quickly its moving, and where it has been.
+- This creates a record of where the package is traveling, how quickly it’s moving, and where it has already been.

-- Customers use their tracking link to view updates.
-Each update contains information from the last scans.
+- Customers can use their tracking link to view updates; each update contains information from the last scans.

-- This allows customers to know that their package is not lost and is traveling in the right direction.
+- This gives customers confidence that their package is not lost and is traveling in the right direction.

 - Once a package reaches en-route status within the customer’s city limits, updates become more frequent.